 In their thirteenth year, the children's thinking is developing rapidly.
-There is a hunger to find out for themselves.
-As a reflection of this, 'Discovery' is a strong, central theme in Class 7.
-It runs through the year as we examine the goings-on inside our own bodies, the chemical processes at work in everyday substances and phenomena, the origins of things we take for granted, and emerges explicitly as we follow the Portuguese and Spanish explorers of the so-called 'Great Age of Discovery', to Africa and America.
+There is a hunger to find out for themselves and a curiosity about the world.
+As a reflection of this, "Exploration" is a strong, central theme in Class 7.
+It runs through the year as we examine the goings-on inside our own bodies, the chemical processes at work in everyday substances and phenomena, the origins of things we take for granted, and emerges explicitly as we follow the Portuguese and Spanish explorers of the so-called 'Great Age of European Discovery', to Africa and America.